ShreyaKesarwani1922/100-days-of-Code/README.md

 ## GitHub Repository

-To hold myself accountable and to showcase my progress, I've created a dedicated GitHub repository.
-You can find it at [Link to Your GitHub Repo](https://github.com/yourusername/your-repo).
+To hold myself accountable and to showcase my progress, I've created this dedicated GitHub repository.
 In this repository, you'll discover my solutions to coding challenges, neatly organized and thoroughly documented.
 Your feedback and support mean the world to me, so feel free to explore the repository and provide your valuable insights. 🌐📂

 ## Learning Web Development 🌐🎨

 But wait, there's more!
 Alongside coding challenges, I'm embarking on an exciting journey of learning web development.
 From crafting visually appealing interfaces to building responsive websites, I'm all in.
 My ambitious goal is to create at least two stunning web projects that truly showcase my skills and creativity.
 Get ready to witness my evolution in the world of web development!